JensRantil/jensrantil.github.io/content/posts/2025-01-16_a-one-on-one-template/index.md

 ## Implications of using this template

-At my previous job, I switched managers five times in 2,5 years. :exploding_head: Whenever I switched manager, I could make a copy of the document, remove/redact things I was not willing to share with my new manager, and then share the new copy with my manager[^1].
+At my previous job, I switched managers five times in 2,5 years. :exploding_head: Whenever I switched manager, I would make a copy of the document, remove/redact things I was not willing to share with my new manager, and then share the new copy[^1].
 I then asked my new manager to skim the notes section and sit down with me to discuss.
-This made handover to my new managers much smoother than starting from scratch.
+This made handover _much_ smoother than starting from scratch.
 Within a week, they had an overview of my ongoing challenges, mind space, and successes.

 [^1]: Make sure to [remove the old version of the document from the version history][removeversion], though!